 Experienced Wrongful Death Lawyers Serving Atlanta, Georgia

-If you are here because you lost someone you love, I am truly sorry.
-In the 25-plus years I have been practicing law I have handled well over 150 wrongful death cases and it is some of the most heart-wrenching work we do.
+If you are here because you lost someone you love, we are truly sorry.
+In the 25-plus years we have been practicing law we have handled well over 150 wrongful death cases and it is some of the most heart-breaking work that we do.
 It is infinitely worse for you.

 People come here looking for information and answers about the wrongful death of a loved one.
-Some want the death investigated more thoroughly because they feel the police missed something.
-Some people come seeking a way to punish the guilty who the police cannot touch like the bar that overserved the drunk driver or the apartment complex that canceled the night security watchman or left the gates broken and open.
+In addition to wanting the death investigated more thoroughly, some people come seeking a way to punish the guilty who the police cannot touch like the bar that overserved the drunk driver or the apartment complex that canceled the night security watchman or left the gates broken and open.
 Some people come because their loved one was the breadwinner in the family and they desperately need compensation to carry on.
 A wrongful death case can accomplish your goals in many cases and the focus is:

 At Christopher Simon Attorneys at Law, we are passionate about helping families achieve closure, justice, and fair compensation in wrongful death cases.
 An Atlanta wrongful death lawyer may be able to help your family as we have helped hundreds of others.
 Start your case with a free, confidential consultation at our local law office or by phone or video conference.